jyao1/STM/Readme.txt

    The purpose of StmPkg is to show the STM concept.
    Please do not include it in the production without full validation.
 2. GCC build is not fully supported.
+3. The FRM does not support S3, and FRM TXT support does not have a complete trusted boot chain.
+   The purpose of FrmPkg is to validate STM with or without TXT support.
+   Please do not include it in the production without full validation.

 [END OF RELEASE NOTES]